yannis300307/ESG_Engine/README.md

 ## Camera

-The camera represent the view of the user.
+The camera represents the view of the user.
 The camera is already created in the client object, but we can move it :
 ```python
 from ESG_Engine.client.client_core import Client